karelseaat/py-informer/README.md

 5. Save the configuration, and the ESP32 will connect to your WiFi network and handle MQTT messages if configured.

 ## Notes
-- The access point name changes randomly and may contain insults or nonsensical words for entertainment purposes.
+- The access point name changes randomly and may contain nonsensical words or animal parts for entertainment purposes.
 - This project is intended for educational and personal use only.
 It does not provide any real networking functionality, as the AP created by this project does not connect to the internet.
-- For more information on MicroPython, visit [micropython.org](https://micropython.org/).
+- For more information on MicroPython, visit [the official documentation](https://micropython.org/doc/) or check out the [MicroPython ESP32 documentation](https://docs.micropython.org/en/latest/esp32/index.html).

 ## Contributing
-Contributions are welcome!
-If you find a bug or have an idea for improvement, please open an issue or submit a pull request.
+We welcome contributions!
+If you find any issues or have suggestions, please open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.